 Also, the savings that you would reap by going international will be gone if you have a problem.
 We see that weekly.
 A patient goes international and gets a facelift, and if they have a problem when they return to the US, no surgeon will see them.
 They have to be seen in an ER in a public hospital at two in the morning.

 This doesn’t mean you won’t encounter any complications in the United States, but if you do, your surgeon will be able to take care of it.
 Buyer beware.

-MORE: Here's Why I Choose to Do My Plastic Surgery in the States
+MORE: Here's Why I Chose to Do My Plastic Surgery in the States

 Want even more tips on how to choose the right plastic surgeon?
 Head over to our handy Doctor Consultation Questionnaire to get a list of all the questions to ask your doctor before allowing them to work on you.

 Have additional tips from your own beauty journey?
 Share them in the comments section below!